“Share your toys” is something we have been teaching our kids since the very first time they played with other children.

-Being kind is beneficial to both recipients and actors.
+Being kind is beneficial to both the recipients and the actors.

-Whether it is supporting others emotionally, helping with chores, or including others, being kind to others makes us feel good9.
+Whether it is supporting others emotionally on a bad day, helping with chores, or including others, random acts of kindness makes us feel good9.

 Less stress and better wellbeing

 Better physical and mental health is also one of the benefits of kindness.
-There is a correlation between being kind and lowering stress and negative feelings.
+There is a correlation between kindness, and lowered stress and negative feelings.

-The act of kindness increases one’s sense of well-being, positive emotions, feeling of interconnectedness, inner peace, and sense of purpose.
-It is common for kind people to be self-accepting, mindful, and have positive relationships10.
+Small acts of kindness increases one’s sense of well-being, positive emotions, feeling of interconnectedness, inner peace, and sense of purpose.
+Kind people tend to be self-accepting, act mindful, and develop positive relationships10.

 Improved child development

 In a 4-week study, students aged 9 to 11 were instructed to perform three acts of kindness per week.
-Those students showed significant improvement in social skills as evidenced by an increase in peer acceptance12.
+Those kind children showed significant improvement in social skills as evidenced by an increase in peer acceptance12.

-In students, being considerate to others is correlated with academic achievement.
+Being considerate to others is also correlated with academic achievement.

-Developing kindness and compassion for others is an integral part of young children’s social development.
+Developing kindness and compassion for others is an integral part of young children’s social emotional development.

 However, teaching children kindness is not a one-size-fits-all task.

 Kindness begins at home.
-Caregiving behavior in children doesn’t appear spontaneously without being exposed to adults who demonstrate and practice nurturing parenting13.
+Kind character traits don’t appear spontaneously in children without being exposed to nurturing adults13.

 Kindness is also reciprocal.
-Those who recipe kindness are more likely to show it to others14.
+Those who receive kindness are more likely to show it to others14.